Global route / Africa

 Egypt has minimal cloud cover year-round.
 The Nile Valley is almost always perfectly clear from altitude.
 This route offers near-guaranteed views regardless of season.

-What is the best side of plane for Cape Town to Durban?
+What is the best side for Cape Town to Durban?